stats4sd/laravel-r-setup/README.md

+> [!WARNING]
+> This repo was intended as a quick way for a Laravel developer to add a template R package in a subfolder.
+Internally, we have moved in the direction of using submodules, as usually different people are working on the R project vs the Laravel project.
+As such, this repo is no longer used, as instead we setup a separate R repo, then bring it in as a submodule to the Laravel app when needed.

 # Laravel R Setup

 This helper package can be used to quickly scaffold an R project within the main Laravel project.